codyddd/air-quality-prediction/README.md

 To serve a AQI prediction server, run `python serve.py`

+For GenAI part, please refer to `GenAI-prompt-template.md` for image generation.

 This application depends on `parallel` package, install it with `sudo apt install parallel` for Ubuntu Server.